NicholsSchool/2023-Rizzo/README.md

 * Note: When the robot starts, make sure the arm is at the "home" position.

 ## Diver OI Controller Setup:
-* +DRIVER Left Trigger: While held, switch to virtual high gear.
-* +DRIVER Right Trigger: While held, deploy and spin robot intake.
-* DRIVER Left Bumper: Evasive left robot action button.
-* DRIVER Right Bumper: Evasive right robot action button.
 * +DRIVER Left Stick: Translational movement relative to the field.
 * +DRIVER Right Stick: Rotational movement of the chassis along the X-axis.
+* +DRIVER Left Trigger: While held, switch to virtual high gear.
+* +DRIVER Right Trigger: While held, deploy and spin robot intake in.
+* DRIVER Left Bumper:
+* DRIVER Right Bumper:
-* +DRIVER POV/D-Pad: Nudge (Left, Right, Up, Down) relative to the robot.
+* DRIVER POV/D-Pad: Nudge (Left, Right, Up, Down) relative to the robot.
 * DRIVER X (←) Button: Rotate to -90 degree Yaw relative to the field.
 * DRIVER Y (↑) Button: Rotate to 0 degree Yaw relative to the field.
 * DRIVER B (→) Button: Rotate to 90 degree Yaw relative to the field.